[!NOTE] Git is not just “Saving”. It is a three-stage process of Editing, Staging, and Committing.

 Deep Dive: The Index File

 The Index is one of the most important concepts in Git.
-It is a binary file that acts as a cache of your working directory.
+It is not just a conceptual “waiting room”—it is a literal binary file (usually located at .git/index) that acts as a cache of your working directory.
+It maintains a mapping of file paths to the SHA-1 hashes of their blob objects.